arduino/docs-content/content/hardware/09.kits/maker/make-your-uno-kit/product.md

 certifications: [CE, UKCA]
 ---

 Build your own Arduino UNO from scratch using raw electronic components!
-The Make Your UNO Kit includes all electronic components needed to build the classic UNO board, a long with 3D instructions, video & text content to support your journey.
+Make Your UNO Kit includes all electronic components needed to build the classic UNO board, a long with 3D instructions, video & text content to support your journey (soldering iron not included)